spryker/spryker-docs/_drafts/oryx/orchestration/app-plugins.md

 - `AppPluginBeforeApply` is invoked before the main life-cycle of all the plugins
 - `AppPluginAfterApply` is invoked after the main life-cycle of all the plugins

-> **Note** You should never rely on the order of the registration of the plugins to the Oryx application builder.
+> **Note** You should never rely on the order of the registration of the plugins to the Oryx application builder and instead use extra plugin lify-cycle methods to establish the order if necessary.

 See [interacting with plugins](./app.md#interacting-with-plugins) section for more information on how to access registered plugins.

+## Plugin use-cases

+A plugin may be usefull in a few cases:

+- To execute some code when Oryx application starts up
+- To interact with already existing Oryx plugins
+- To extend functionality of Oryx application by building a new custom plugin or extending existing Oryx plugin